AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/is-utils/utilities/r-ic.md

 Image Conversion utility.

- `ic` is a command line tool that converts image files to the optimized Pyramid TIFF format (PTIFF).
+ `ic` is a command-line tool that converts image files to the optimized Pyramid TIFF format (PTIFF).
 While Image Serving can process images without conversion, we recommend that you convert all images larger than 512x512 pixels to PTIFF.
 This conversion ensures optimal server performance and resource usage and minimizes response times.

 It is recommended that PTIFF files that contain photographic content be JPEG-encoded (specify `-jpegcompress`).
 Computer-generated contents can benefit from lossless compression (either `-deflatecompress` or `-lzwcompress`).
 Unless a color conversion or pixel type conversion is required, JPEG source image data is transferred to the PTIFF without decoding, to avoid quality degradation.
 In this case, the specified compression options apply only to the lower resolution pyramid levels.